High level meeting

 Moderator: Evert-Jan Hoogerwerf (AIAS Bologna & Secretary General AAATE)

-Video captioning in English and translation English-Italian and Italian-English available.
+Captioning in English and Italian and translation English-Italian and Italian-English available.

 Contribution requested: 40 Euro, cocktail and VAT included

 VISIT TO “CENTRO PROTESI INAIL”

 The Centro Protesi Inail, founded in 1961, is an ISO 9001-2015 certified company and is an articulated and complex structure in which the most up-to-date knowledge in the field of technical orthopedics is applied and where the functional and psycho-social framework of the injured is rebuilt for complete reintegration into the world of work, in the family and more widely in society.
 Download the programme.

 Virtual/Augmented Reality and Social Robotics in the Assistive Technology domain

 A “hands-on” workshop organised by AIAS Bologna onlus and EON Reality Italy

 27/08/2019, 9.00 – 14.00